nmakarov/modulo3/README.md

 ### Final steps, to be done if needed
 -	Write proper documentation
--	Based on the way (ways) how this function will be used o	wrap it in a reusable module, etc. o	adjust the error handling/reporting (now it throws exceptions) o	adjust logging o	“verify” functions might sanitize input if possible o	Make possible to inject custom “verify” functions
+-	Based on the way (ways) how this function will be used
+    -	wrap it in a reusable module, etc.
+    -	adjust the error handling/reporting (now it throws exceptions)
+    -	adjust logging
+    -	“verify” functions might sanitize input if possible
+    -	Make possible to inject custom “verify” functions